Presenter was involved in an encounter with a BBC producer

 The BBC said Clarkson, one of the corporation’s highest earners, had “a fracas with a BBC producer” in a statement released yesterday.

 “Jeremy Clarkson has been suspended pending an investigation,” they said.
 “No one else has been suspended.
 Top Gear will not be broadcast this Sunday.”
 The BBC reported that the next two episodes, and possibly the third and final show of the series, will not be aired.

 Fans of the presenter expressed dismay at the decision.
-At the time of writing, more than 147,000 people had signed a petition
+At the time of writing, more than 300,000 people have signed a petition seeking his reinstatement.

-Using the hashtag #BringBackClarkson, some Twitter users lamented that the show would not be the same without him.
+Using the hashtag #BringBackClarkson, which is trending worldwide, some Twitter users lamented that the show would not be the same without him.